-The current statutory contribution rates for members and the City are expected to eliminate the UAAL in 58 years.
+The current statutory contribution rates for members and the City are expected to eliminate the UAAL in 47 years.
 As previously stated, the funding objective is to eliminate the UAAL by the year 2048.
 Since this funding objective is not being met, the members and City were both required to make risk-sharing contributions to the plan beginning in 2022.
 Specifically, the City and member contributions are increased as required to meet the ADC with 60% of the increases allocated to the City and the remaining 40% allocated to the members.
 The annual increase in the total contribution rate is capped at 2% of pay and the aggregate increase is capped at 4% of pay.

-Based on results of this actuarial valuation, it is anticipated that the risk-sharing contributions that commenced in 2022 at a combined 2% of pay (the maximum level) will increase in 2023 to a combined 4% of pay (the maximum level) through 2057.
+Based on results of this actuarial valuation, it is anticipated that the risk-sharing contributions that commenced in 2022 at a combined 2% of pay (the maximum level) and increased in 2023 to a combined 4% of pay (the maximum level) will continue at the current 4% through 2054.
+Incorporating the risk-sharing contributions, the average member rate for 2024 is 12.70% of the Member Contributory Payroll and the average City rate is 26.87% of the City Contributory Payroll.

 As the funded status of the plan continues to improve, members that elected the Conditional Ad Hoc COLA will begin to receive increases once the funding period (incorporating only statutory contribution rates) reaches 28 years, or less.
-Based on results of this actuarial valuation, it is anticipated that the Conditional Ad Hoc COLAs will be paid on an annual basis beginning in 2037.
+Based on results of this actuarial valuation, it is anticipated that the Conditional Ad Hoc COLAs will be paid on an annual basis beginning in 2035.

-Finally, when the impact of the risk-sharing contributions and Conditional Ad Hoc COLAs are incorporated into the projection of the UAAL, the UAAL is projected to be eliminated in 37 years.
+Finally, when the impact of the risk-sharing contributions and Conditional Ad Hoc COLAs are incorporated into the projection of the UAAL, the UAAL is projected to be eliminated in 32 years.
 This period falls within the 30 to 40-year period which should allow the current Funding Soundness Restoration Plan (FSRP) for FWERF to maintain the status as a "legacy" FSRP when the new 30-year FSRP requirements become effective in 2025.
-However, the Pension Funding Guidelines issued by the Texas Pension Review Board target a funding period of 10 to 25 years, with 30 years as a maximum.
-The Board should consider how and when further modifications to the program are needed to bring the funding period within an acceptable range.